GREENVILLE — Hate crimes don’t happen in this town, at least not according to many of the people who live here.

 But there are still white neighborhoods.

-And while most residents who spoke with Mississippi Today said they were shocked by the Hopewell fire, many admitted signs of racial discord had emerged in recent months as the the national political climate has heated up.
+And while most residents who spoke with Mississippi Today said they were shocked by the Hopewell fire, many admitted signs of racial discord had emerged in the months leading up to next Tuesday’s presidential election.

 On Sept.
 11, Mayor Errick Simmons said he received a phone call that someone had spray painted the N-word in two-foot-tall letters on the boat loading dock at the Greenville levee.